closemarketing/closemarketing-custom-admin/readme.txt

 == Changelog ==
 = 1.7 =
 *   Orange bar for beta versions.
+*   Updated list of plugins.
+*   Option to deactive login page Closemarketing.

 = 1.6 =
 *   Updated list of plugins.